less-sig/LESS/README.md

 A reference implementation of the signature LESS as a C99 library.
 The reference implementation library does not provide a main() function, and is intended to be compiled and linked to a binary.
-The required NIST API is present in Reference_Implementation/include/api.h,
+The required NIST API is present in `Reference_Implementation/include/api.h`.
+The implementation employ a provided generic keccak implementation.

-The implementation may either use libkeccak, if installed and available in system-wide searched paths (e.g., `/usr/local/include` for the headerfiles and `/usr/local/lib` for the static library), or employ the provided fallback implementation for systems where libkeccak is not  available.

-If the library is not compiled via the supplied CMake flow, defining SHA_3_LIBKECCAK during compilation enables compilation of the codebase against an available libkeccak installation.

 • Optimized_Implementation